glic3rinu/passlib/docs/password_hash_api.rst

         If supported, ``relaxed=True`` will cause the handler to be more forgiving about invalid input.
-Instead of immediately throwing a :exc:`ValueError`, it will first attempt to correct the input, and issue a :exc:`~passlib.exc.PasslibHandlerWarning` if successful.
+Instead of immediately throwing a :exc:`ValueError`, it will first attempt to correct the input, and issue a :exc:`~passlib.exc.PasslibHashWarning` if successful.
         This includes actions like clamping out-of-range rounds values, and truncating salts that are too long.